bateso88/CV/README.md

 ## About me

 I am junior developer who has recently graduated from [Makers Academy](https://makers.tech).
 I found the three months there challenging, exciting and immensely rewarding.
-I am now looking for a role that allows me to further expand my learning as much as possible with complex problem-solving and continued exposure to new technologies.
+I am now looking for a role that allows me to further expand my learning through complex problem-solving and continued exposure to new technologies.

 Previously I worked in insurance, in the Lloyd's of London market for 4 years after studying Engineering Mathematics at Bristol University.